-As pointed out in note 1 the consolidated financial statements for VSAC include a blended component unit, the Vermont Student Development Fund (VSDF), reported within the Business-Type Activities (BTA).
-Condensed consolidating financial statements as of June 30, 2023 and for the year then ended are presented below.
+As pointed out in note 1 the consolidated financial statements for VSAC include a blended component unit, the Vermont Student Development Fund (VSDF) whose activities are consolidated in these statements with VSAC's business type activities (BTA).
+Condensed consolidating financial statements as of June 30, 2024 and 2023 and for the years then ended are presented below.